 In this article, we’ll explain what a crypto browser extension is, list some of the most popular browser extensions on different blockchains, and talk about where they might be headed in the future.

 What is a crypto browser extension?

-You might for example visit a decentralized exchange, connect your browser application to the DEX, and then make a trade.
+You might for example visit a decentralized exchange, connect your browser extension to the DEX, and make a trade.
 A small fee will be taken from your balance, and the tokens you have bought will appear in the wallet.